Czech Republic travel guide

 A historic jewel at the heart of Europe, the Czech Republic packs a sizeable punch for such a small country; from majestic castles to medieval towns, elegant spa resorts to scenic national parks, it has much to offer international visitors.
 It is also, lest we forget, the birthplace of the world’s finest beer.

 At the heart of it all is the culture-crammed capital, Prague.
 Dubbed the “city of a thousand spires,” it comprises beautiful churches, cobbled lanes and medieval bridges, all watched over by a fairytale castle.
-Add to that a mix of ancient monuments, fine dining, old breweries, bustling markets and lively jazz clubs and there really is never a dull moment.
+Add to that a mix of ancient monuments, fine dining, old breweries, bustling markets and lively jazz clubs.
+There really is never a dull moment.

 Yet those who fail to venture beyond the city boundaries are truly missing out.
 Located just a short drive from the capital are some extraordinary attractions; the hot springs of Karlovy Vary; the giant gothic castle of Karlštejn; the church made of human bones in Kutná Hora; and the city of Plzeň, where pilsner beer was born.